Aggie Terminology

 This tradition, which brings the senior class together for a symbolic walk through campus, is one of the oldest at Texas A&M.

-Reveille is the official mascot of Texas A&M, and she can often be seen on campus in class or attending events.
+Reveille is the official mascot of Texas A&M, and she can often be seen around campus, in class or attending events.

 This unique tradition is the largest one-day student-run service project in the United States.